alicegodden/Finprint/README.md

 # FinPrint

-A simple Streamlit app template for you to modify!

-Use the web-browser site [here](https://finprint.streamlit.app/)
+Use FinPrint in your web-browser [here](https://finprint.streamlit.app/)

 ### How to run it on your own machine